tchangkiat/aws-cdk-stacks/README.md

 Access the bastion host with 'ec2-user' using SSH or EC2 Instance Connect.

-> ❗ The commands listed in the sections under EKS should be executed in the bastion host.
+> ❗ The commands listed in the EKS sections should be executed in the bastion host.
 Some environment variables (e.g. AWS_REGION, AWS_ACCOUNT_ID, AWS_EKS_CLUSTER) are already populated in the bastion host.

 ### 3. Configure the AWS CLI and execute a script to setup the bastion host.
 Replace `{{...}}` with actual values.